Our Services

 Helpful Resources

-If a tear happens, pause sex, keep the area clean and dry, and seek medical care for heavy bleeding, infection signs, severe or recurrent pain.
-There are several factors and higher risk groups to consider, and nonsexual pressure-related skin injuries are also covered, so see the complete guidance below to choose the right next steps.
+If a tear occurs, stop sexual activity, keep the area clean and dry, and seek medical care for heavy bleeding, signs of infection, or severe or recurring pain.
+Several risk factors, higher-risk groups, and nonsexual pressure-related skin injuries also matter when deciding next steps.

 Friction injuries can happen in many situations, but they are especially common during sexual activity when the skin and delicate tissues are not properly prepared.
 One of the most frequently asked questions is: Can a lack of foreplay cause tearing?